fluttered-book/fluttered-book.github.io/content/docs/interactivity/quiz/index.md

 }
 ```

-When user is at the last question, we show a "Done" button instead of "Next".
+When the user is at the last question, we show a "Done" button instead of
+"Next".

-To keep track we need another property.
+To keep track, we need another property.
-So at the very top of `_QuizScreenState`, add:
+So, at the very top of `_QuizScreenState`, add:

 ```dart
 bool done = false;